Latest updates and timeline | Local government reorganisation (LGR)

 Surrey: The accelerated timeline

-Due to a need to stabilise local finances, Surrey has been on an accelerated track for LGR.
+Due to a need to stabilise local finances, Surrey has been on an accelerated track for their reorganisation.

-The government has already confirmed Surrey's proposal for two unitary councils, comprised of East Surrey and West Surrey.
-In addition, £500 million of debt will be written off for Woking Borough Council in the 2026-67 financial year.
+The government has already confirmed a proposal for two unitary councils, comprised of East Surrey and West Surrey.

-The county will hold shadow elections in May 2026, with expectations of the two unitary authorities beginning official operations in April 2027.
+The county will hold shadow elections in May 2026, with the expectation that the two unitary authorities will begin official operations in April 2027.

 Timeline of Local Government Reorganisation so far